 And since you can’t sear pot roast afterward, you don’t need to brown the meat before putting it in the Instant Pot for this recipe.
 That’s even easier!
 So stop browning meats from now on.
 Sear/brown it afterward, which is actually called “reverse sear’, for steaks and prime ribs.

-To paleo-fy and to make it low-carb, I used daikon (Japanese radish that are long and white) instead of potatoes but you could use any root vegetables like, turnip, jicama, Japanese white yam, rutabaga, radish, and even yucca and they will be as tasty as white potatoes, if not more.
-It’s also less heavy.
+All of the above vegetables will be as tasty as white potatoes, if not more.
+It's also less heavy.
 Radishes will be lower in carbs so check your carb calculator to see which root veggie you should use.

 Ingredients